taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ### Part 4: Archive a Story

 Now you will add your first functionality: archiving a story.
 Therefore you will have to introduce Redux at some point to your application to manage the state of archived stories.
-I want to highly empahsize that it would work in plain React too.
+I want to highly emphasize that it would work in plain React too.
 But for the sake of learning Redux, you will already use it at this point in time.

 First, the archiving functionality can be passed down to the `Story` component from your React root component.
 In the beginning, it can be an empty function.
 The function will be replaced later when you will dispatch a Redux action.